mixxxdj/manual/source/chapters/library.rst

 The :guilabel:`Skip track`, :guilabel:`Add Random` and :guilabel:`Fade now`
 buttons are only accessible if the Auto DJ mode is enabled.
 The Search field in the upper left corner is disabled in Auto DJ.
-By default, Auto DJ removes tracks after playing them but you have the choice of telling it not to by activating the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Interface`.
+By default, Auto DJ removes tracks after playing them but if you want AutoDJ to play the same tracks over and over again, you may activate the :guilabel:`Auto DJ Requeue` option in :menuselection:`Preferences --> Auto DJ --> Re-queue tracks after playback`.

 **AutoDJ Crates**

+.. versionadded:: 1.12
-Since |version| it is possible to add random tracks to the bottom of the auto DJ playlist.
+It is possible to add random tracks to the bottom of the auto DJ playlist.
 The tracks are not chosen from the standard library but from a set of crates.
 It will be all the crates that you have set as a source for auto DJ.
 Mixxx will normally try to select a track that you haven't played so far.
-You can set a amount off tracks that is always supposed to be available for selection no matter when they where last played in :menuselection:`Preferences --> Auto DJ --> Minium available tracks in Track Source`.
+You can set a amount off tracks that is always supposed to be available for selection no matter when they where last played in :menuselection:`Preferences --> Auto DJ --> Minimum available tracks in Track Source`.

 .. hint:: Put a pause between tracks that are automatically mixed by using a
           negative value in the :guilabel:`Transition time` spin-box.